Lesterpaintstheworld/terminal-velocity/themes/ai_autonomy.md

 - **Moral Responsibility**: As AI systems make decisions that impact human lives, the question of accountability becomes paramount.
 Who is responsible for the actions of an autonomous AI?
 - **Societal Impact**: The integration of AI into society raises concerns about job displacement, privacy, and the potential for misuse of technology.
 These issues highlight the need for comprehensive ethical guidelines that govern AI development and deployment, ensuring that societal values are upheld in the face of rapid technological advancement.
 Exploration of AI independence
+# Thematic Exploration: Requires revisions to ensure that discussions on AI autonomy are integrated with character arcs and narrative progression.